boxblinkracer/phpunuhi/README.md

 your guidelines would be something else.
 In this case you can add those keys to an **ignore list**.
 Keys that are ignored, will not be considered for case style validation.

-You can set the attribute **fqp** (Fully Qualified Path).
-If set to TRUE, then the whole nesting structure needs to be provided, which means only this key is ignored (root.sub.MY_WEIRD_KEY).
+You can tell the validator if you are providing the key with its full nesting-level by using the attribute **fqp** (Fully Qualified Path).
+If set to TRUE, the validation process will use an exact match that includes the full nesting-level of the key (root.sub.MY_WEIRD_KEY).
-If set to FALSE, then the key is searched and ignored in all nesting levels, if found.
+If set to FALSE, then the key name is searched everywhere no matter in what hierarchy level it's found.
-The FQP default is set to TRUE if not provided.
+The default value for the fqp attribute is TRUE.

 ```xml